 - Bad investment (as most PRS are)

-Actually I really like the PRS Dragon 2002, but I liked most of the other Dragon's too (after all I married one); I would relate this guitar to someone who wants the ultimate Les Paul that Gibson don't make, that the user wants an awesome looking guitar with such great stuff as Brazilian rosewood on the solid neck in a big way, but most of all, if you play guitar and like how great the Dragon 2002 looks AND you get the chance to get one to play - then buy it.
+Actually I really like the PRS Dragon 2002, but I liked most of the other Dragon's too (after all I married one); I would relate this guitar to someone who wants the ultimate Les Paul that Gibson don't make; it's for someone who wants an awesome looking guitar with such great stuff as Brazilian rosewood on the solid neck in a big way; but most of all if you play guitar and like how great the Dragon 2002 looks and you get the chance to get one then buy it.

-The reason is simple - that weight.
-If Paul Smith had just chambered these things you would have a very playable world leading guitar, as opposed to a world leading guitar - and there IS a difference - trust me on this.
+The reason is simple its that weight.
+If Paul Smith had just chambered these things you would have a very playable world leading guitar, as opposed to a world leading guitar and there IS a difference just trust me on this.
 Lastly, watch the video above showing the sounds of this guitar, but to finish off this review below are a few other shots I took of the guitar.

-I really hope you liked the review of the Dragon 2002 from PRS but remember that this work remains copyright of this site.
+I really hope you liked the review of the Dragon 2002 from PRS but remember that this work remains my copyright.

 Thank you for taking the time to read this review.